Baldr: Prose Edda

-In Gylfaginning, Baldur is described as follows:
+In Gylfaginning, Baldr is described as follows:

 Apart from this description, Baldr is known primarily for the story of his death, which is seen as the first in a chain of events that will ultimately lead to the destruction of the gods at Ragnarök.
-According to Völuspá, Baldr will be reborn in the new world.

-He had a dream of his own death and his mother had the same dream.
-Since dreams were usually prophetic, this depressed him, so his mother Frigg made every object on earth vow never to hurt Baldr.
-All objects made this vow except mistletoe—a detail which has traditionally been explained with the idea that it was too unimportant and nonthreatening to bother asking it to make the vow, but which Merrill Kaplan has instead argued echoes the fact that young people were not eligible to swear legal oaths, which could make them a threat later in life.
+Baldr had a dream of his own death and his mother, Frigg, had the same dream.
+Since dreams were usually prophetic, this depressed him, and so Frigg made every object on earth vow never to hurt Baldr.
+All objects made this vow, save for the mistletoe—a detail which has traditionally been explained with the idea that it was too unimportant and nonthreatening to bother asking it to make the vow, but which Merrill Kaplan has instead argued echoes the fact that young people were not eligible to swear legal oaths, which could make them a threat later in life.

 When Loki, the mischief-maker, heard of this, he made a magical spear from this plant (in some later versions, an arrow).
 He hurried to the place where the gods were indulging in their new pastime of hurling objects at Baldr, which would bounce off without harming him.
 Loki gave the spear to Baldr's brother, the blind god Höðr, who then inadvertently killed his brother with it (other versions suggest that Loki guided the arrow himself).
-For this act, Odin and the asynja Rindr gave birth to Váli, who grew to adulthood within a day and slew Höðr.
+For this act, Odin and the ásynja Rindr gave birth to Váli, who grew to adulthood within a day and slew Höðr.

+Baldr was ceremonially burnt upon his ship Hringhorni, the largest of all ships.
+On the pyre he was given the magical ring Draupnir.
+At first the gods were not able to push the ship out onto sea, and so they sent for Hyrrokin, a giantess, who came riding on a wolf and gave the ship such a push that fire flashed from the rollers and all the earth shook.